Frequently Asked Questions

 How are your fees structured?

-Fees are tailored to the scope, scale, and level of involvement required for each project.
-Following an initial Design Consultation, we prepare a proposal outlining the recommended scope of services and associated fees based on the level of involvement required.
+Fees are tailored to the scope, scale, complexity and level of involvement required for each project.
+The Design Consultation is a fixed fee of $1,200 inc GST and is paid before the consultation is scheduled.
+Following the Design Consultation, Patina Design Studio prepares a recommended scope of work and design fee estimate for the next stages of the project.

 What’s included in the project proposal?